ryanrosello-og/playwright-slack-report/README.md

 `SLACK_BOT_USER_OAUTH_TOKEN=[your Slack bot user OAUTH token] npx playwright-slack-report -c cli_config.json -j ./merged_tests_results.json`

-Both the -c and -j options are required.
-The -c option is the path to your config file and the -j option is the path to your merged JSON report.
+Both the `-c` and `-j` options are required.
+The `-c` option is the path to your config file and the `-j` option is the path to your merged JSON report.

 ### Additional notes
 * The CLI currently does not support custom layouts 👎🥺
 * The config file for the cli app is stand-alone, which means you no longer need to define the Playwright slack reporter in your `playwright.config.ts` file
-* In order to handle dynamic meta data e.g. environment variables storing your build id, branch name etc, you can use the `meta` option in the config file and use `{__ENV_VARIABLE_NAME}` as its value.
+* In order to handle dynamic meta data e.g. environment variables storing your build id, branch name etc, you can use the `meta` option in the config file and use the format: `{__ENV_VARIABLE_NAME}` as its value.
 This will be replaced with the actual value of the environment variable at runtime.
 See example below:

 In your `cli_config.json` file: